 - Microsoft Intune Endpoint Privilege Management

-Microsoft Unified Endpoint Manager product Endpoint Manager connects with the on-prem client management solution called SCCM (a.k.a Configuration Manager).
+Microsoft Unified Endpoint Manager product Endpoint Manager connects with the on-prem client management solution SCCM (a.k.a Configuration Manager).
 You can manage multiple endpoint types (modern and traditional) in a single console.

-Full Capabilities of Traditional Client management tools (CMT)
+Full Capabilities of Traditional Client Management Tools (CMT)

 Let’s check whether the Microsoft Unified Endpoint Manager tool provides the full capabilities of traditional client management tools.
 Even though SCCM is no longer a traditional client management tool, the comparison is between SCCM and the Unified Endpoint Manager tool.